AhilanPonnusamy/llm-cag-cpu/README.md

 ## 1. Setup vLLM on MacBook Pro (CPUs Only)

 ### Prerequisites
-- Clone this repository and move to the root folder.
+- Clone this repository and move in to the folder.
 - Install Python 3.12 (latest version is **not** compatible with vLLM):

 ```bash